asolisgithub/api-framework-ts-mocha/README.md

     );
 ```

+This method queries a vector database using the query provided as the first argument and calculates a truthfulness percentage by checking the data retrieved against some content containing claims.
+It uses a basic RAG embedded query search behind the scenes and its expected for it to be modified depending on the use case.
+We can set a threshold that determines the truthfulness score needed so that the assertion returns true by modifying parameters inside the `Scorer.ts` class or adjust this number by passing the minimum score as an argument to `.factCheck()`.

 ### Customizable criteria eval

-Finally, we provide a general criteria evaluation function `.eval()`.
-This function leverages an LLM to evaluate wether certain content satisfies a certain criteria.
+Finally, we provide a general criteria evaluation method `.eval()`.
+This function leverages an LLM to __evaluate wether certain content satisfies a certain criteria__.
 Optionally, this function can make use of a vectorial db to search for additional relevant info.

 ```typescript
     const smartphoneDetailsQuery: QueryModel = {